 SUBJECT:

 LEA GOAL:

 SCHOOL GOAL #8:

 Reduce suspension rates by number of days and incidents

 Data Used to Form this Goal:

 School data system

 Findings from the Analysis of this Data:

-at this time i(semester 1) n 2012 there were 148 more days of suspension than this year; reduced from 531 down to 383
+We have reduced the number of suspensions compared to last year at this time, from 2, 525 to 1, 638 class periods of suspension.
+This is a decrease of 887 periods which translates into 148 days of attendance.

 How the School will Evaluate the Progress of this Goal:

 number of students that attain full credit during each grading period and, therefore; obtain off-campus (restricted) during lunch period

-Actions to be Taken Person(s) Proposed Expenditure(s)
+Actions to be Taken Person(s) Proposed Expe nditure(s)

 to Reach This Goal Timeline Responsible Description Туре Funding Source Amount

 Close Campus modifications Principal

-inscreased supervision
+Increased supervision

-Staff devellpment regarding establishing consistent approach to discipline
+Staff development regarding establishing consistent approach to discipline

-extra curricular activities
+Supervised extra curricular activities

 Professional partnerships

-Lunch time activities
+Supervised lunch time activities

+Addition of competitive sports teams to build morale and school culture

 Provide stipend for Activities Director

+Increased collaboration between student council and administration on policy and procedures